R-Sharma-coder/All-in-Hackathon/README.md

 ## Future Work includes:
 1. Improving / formatting the syllabus into a more structured format
 2. Building smaller datasets / use few shot learning to fine tuned models for document extraction tasks such as this.
+3. Currently extraction takes 5 - 10 seconds to accomplish.
+We would like to find a way to further reduce the time that it takes to extract information from syllabi.

 We are hoping to fix additional issues or bugs with our application.